 Visit

-In the small coastal town of Skärhamn on the island of Tjörn you will find The Nordic Watercolour Museum.
-People from all continents travel here to experience contemporary art and watercolour history.
-The site is simmering with cultural events all year round and the museum is open during all seasons (except for the weeks we are closed during change of exhibitions).
-Due to the museum's unique location right on the shore, the art experience can be combined with a swim in the sea for those who wants.
+The small coastal town of Skärhamn on the island of Tjörn is home to The Nordic Watercolour Museum.
+It attracts visitors from all continents – keen to experience contemporary art and the history of watercolour.
+The cultural offering makes this a vibrant location all year round and the museum is open throughout the seasons (except when closed for change-over of exhibitions).
+Thanks to its unique location right by the water’s edge, visitors to the museum can combine art experiences with a dip from the jetty.
 Welcome to The Nordic Watercolour Museum!

-For the exhibitions, we always offer the opportunity for in-depth study.
-Depending on the season you can, for example, join a guided tour, read a free information folder about the art or listen to an audio guide on your phone.
-We often produce films about our exhibitions and you can view our material on both Facebook and YouTube.
+We always offer the chance for in-depth exploration of our exhibitions.
+Depending on the time of year, you can, for example, join a guided tour, take home a free booklet about the art or listen to an audio guide on your phone.
+We often produce films about our exhibitions and you can view these on both the website and YouTube.

-The Nordic Watercolour Museum is a place for all people, of all ages.
+The Nordic Watercolour Museum is a place for all people and all ages.
 Bring the whole family and discover everything the museum has to offer.
-Several of our events are aimed at families and visitors of younger age, and vary based on period.
-Maybe you are interested in painting, guided tours or a show?
-In addition, there are always spaces at the museum where you can sit down to draw, read or discuss what you have seen.
-And why not charge your batteries with a cookie in the cafe?
+A number of our events are aimed at families and younger visitors, and these vary depending on the period.
+Perhaps you are interested in painting, guided tours or a performance?
+In addition, the museum has plenty of spots where you can sit for a while, to draw, read or discuss what you have seen.
+And why not refuel with some delicious cake in the café?

 Museum shop

-In the museum shop you will find a carefully selected assortment of watercolour materials, literature, arts and crafts and Nordic design.
-The inventory varies and is adapted to current exhibition and season.
-In the shop, there is always an exciting assortment to botanize in, for both adults and children.
+The museum shop stocks a carefully selected range of watercolour materials, literature, crafts and Nordic design items.
+The assortment varies, in keeping with the current exhibition and the season.
+There is always an exciting selection to browse, for both adults and children.

 Workshop